Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 15: Rapid Reaction

-When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-reaction: **Reactions** to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a **Bastion Weapon** at the creature.
+When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-r: **Reactions** to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a **Bastion Weapon** at the creature.

 You can use this feature a number of time equals to your **Charisma modifier** (minimum of once).
 You regain all expended uses whenever you finish a Long Rest.